CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 In quantitative finance trading, refers to the practice of buying or selling an asset, such as Stocks, Bonds, Options, Futures, Currency(crypto or otherwise) and more.

+Interday = between days.
+Intraday = Inside one day.
+Bid = What price is being bid for a buy or sell order.
+Ask = what price is being asked for a buy or sell order.

 ## HFT - High frequency trading

 High frequency trading refers to trading done on the intraday time interval.
 Meaning within one day.